 Cooking salmon on the grill

-First, make sure your salmon is well oiled.
-Then, add your salmon fillets skinless side over the grill.
-This ensures you get those delicious grill marks.
-Cook for about 4-5 minutes, depending on the thickness of the fillet, then flip.
+First, make sure your salmon and grill is well oiled.
+Then, add your salmon fillets skinless side down on the grill–this ensures you get those delicious grill marks on top.
+Cook for about 4-5 minutes, depending on the thickness of the fillet, then carefully flip onto the skin side.
 Cook for another 4-5 minutes until salmon flakes easily with a fork.
 You can also simply wrap the salmon in foil and cook for 10-12 minutes until done.

 Cooking salmon in the oven